FOX-890/RAS_Quadruped/README.md

 6. In the GitBash terminal, type the following (without brackets)
   > clone \<insert link here\>
 7. This will clone the stuff on the GitHub repository onto your local machine

+You should now see all the files currently pushed to the repository on your own machine.
+***NEVER TOUCH THE .GIT FILE***